KaroD123/Project-2-mid-bootcamp-/README.md

 ## Dataset
 In this project, I used the provided [**creditcardmarketing**](https://github.com/Ironhack-Data-0621-Remote/mid-bootcamp-project/tree/master/classification/data) dataset.

-**Background**: You are working as a risk analyst with a bank.
-Apart from the other banking and loan services, the bank also provides credit card services which is a very important source of revenue for the bank.
-The bank wants to understand the demographics and other characteristics of its customers that accept a credit card offer and that do not accept a credit card.
-Usually the observational data for these kinds of problems is somewhat limited in that often the company sees only those who respond to an offer.
-To get around this, the bank designs a focused marketing study, with 18,000 current bank customers.
-This focused approach allows the bank to know who does and does not respond to the offer, and to use existing demographic data that is already available on each customer.

 **Data**: The data set consists of information on 18,000 current bank customers in the study.
 These are the definitions of data points provided: